 On January 31, 2022, the Company entered into a partnership agreement with LIVMOR Inc. ("LIVMOR") to build a Company-branded version of the LIVMOR's Halo+ FDA cleared turnkey solution for RPM to connect physicians and patients.
 As included in the agreement, the Company and LIVMOR have the right to enter into additional agreements as needed in order to further the Company's development of its products.
-The agreement with LIVMOR includes a commitment in 2022 of \$1.0 million.
-As of June 30, 2022 LIVMOR accepted the committed \$1.0 million payment, of which \$0.9 million has been incurred as R&D expense and \$0.1 million is included in prepaid expenses.
+The agreement with LIVMOR included a commitment in 2022 of \$1.0 million.